 For those seeking both challenge and reward, the Marwees Ridge Trail stands out as an unforgettable adventure and, without question, our favorite day hike in the region.

-Given its steep and exposed nature, this alpine trail is best tackled only in dry, stable weather conditions.
+Given the steep and exposed character of the trail, Marwees is best tackled in dry, stable weather conditions.

-Starting at the paragliding landing area near the Wasserauen car park, the trail initially ascends in the direction of Klein-Hütten, shared with the Lake Seealpsee path.
-At the Klein-Hütten junction, the Marwees trail veers left, climbing steadily to the Bogartenlücke saddle.
+Starting at the paragliding landing area near the Wasserauen car park, the trail initially ascends in the direction of Klein-Hรผtten, like the Lake Seealpsee path.
+At the Klein-Hรผtten junction, the Marwees trail veers left, climbing steadily to the Bogartenlรผcke saddle.

 From here, the route intensifies, ascending sharply through a rugged channel before traversing the slopes of Marwees.
 A final push leads to the eastern summit, where the true magic begins: a breathtaking ridge walk that stretches across the narrow spine of Marwees.

-The ridge offers unparalleled views of Alpstein’s iconic peaks, including Widderalpstöck, Hundstein, Altmann, Ebenalp, and Schäfler, all rising in grandeur around you.
-The trail skirts the highest point of the mountain before descending towards the Widderalpsattel and Bötzelsattel saddles, eventually arriving at the picturesque Meglisalp.
-Here, the charming mountain inn offers delicious food and drinks to hungry hikers.
+The ridge offers unparalleled views of Alpsteinโs iconic peaks, including Widderalpstรถck, Hundstein, Altmann, Ebenalp, and Schรคfler, all rising dramatically around you.
+The trail skirts the highest point of the mountain before descending towards the Widderalpsattel and Bรถtzelsattel saddles, eventually arriving at the picturesque Meglisalp.
+Here, the charming mountain inn offers delicious food and drinks to hungry hikers.ย

-After a well-earned break at Meglisalp, the descent continues past the idyllic Lake Seealpsee and back to Wasserauen, leaving you with vivid memories of the Alpstein’s intoxicating beauty and the triumphant sense of conquering one of its most rewarding trails.
+After a well-deserved break at Meglisalp, the trail descends to the picture-perfect Lake Seealpsee and back to Wasserauen, leaving you with a true sense of accomplishment.

 Read our Marwees trail guide for more helpful information.